-Evolution is the progressive alteration in inherited traits over a large span of time, usually over generations.
+Evolution is the progressive alteration in inherited traits over large spans of time, usually over generations.
 Environmental factors like temperature, climate, availability of resources, etc. had a great role in evolution.
-When an organism required to utilize a niche and they were not able to do so with their existing body design or structural components, evolution was initiated.
-Thus, the evolution happened because the environment demanded a modification, not because the older version was defective.
+When an organism is required to utilize a niche, and they were not able to do so with their existing body design or structural components, evolution was initiated.
+Thus, we can say that evolution happened because the environment demanded modification to ensure survival and sustainability of the species, and not because the older version was defective.
 We can’t call this progress.

 The concept of natural selection is ‘survival of the fittest’, and individuals who are unfit were weeded out.
 In evolution, all that matters is how an organism ensures its existence in its environment.
 It is not about perfection.

-For example thermophilic bacteria and archaebacteria.
+For example, take a look at thermophilic bacteria and archaebacteria.
 Evolution of archaebacteria resulted in the thermophiles.
 But we can’t say it is the better version of archaebacteria.
-This is because the archaebacteria still exist and both of these species are best in their own environment.
+This is because the archaebacteria still exist and both of these species are best suited to thrive in their respective environments.

 Evolution has created a huge biodiversity.
-Natural selection, genetic drift, and speciation – all these factors shaped the biodiversity.
+Natural selection, genetic drift, and speciation are the factors that shaped the biodiversity.
 The new species have never left a choice to mate with the previous ones.
 Each species had to reproduce in their own way with their own group members.
 This leads to the branching of species i.e., a common ancestor diverges into two or more different lineages.
 Human evolution also has the same story.
 If we talk about human evolution, the first thing which comes to mind is a chimpanzee.
 Even though human evolution is not from chimpanzees, they share a common ancestor.
 Both the species of human and chimpanzee evolved in their own way from a common ancestor as per their living conditions.

-To learn more about human evolution with video lessons download Byju’s-The Learning App.
+To learn more about human evolution with video lessons download BYJU’S – The Learning App.

 What is the role of natural selection in human evolution?